 For all the drone pilots out there, the lagoon is drone heaven and some of the best features to shoot from above are the several cenotes dotted along the shoreline.

 While there are some amazing centoes in Tulum, some of the best Bacalar cenotes include:

 - Cenote Azul

 - Cenote la Bruja

-My personal favorite cenote to take drone photos of is Cenote Esmeralda which is located on the west side of Bacalar Lagoon just 5-minutes drive south from the Zocalo.
-See the image below for reference.
+My favorite cenote to take drone photos of is Cenote Esmeralda which is located on the west side of the lagoon just a 5-minute drive south from the Zocalo.

-If you’re a lover of vegan food and burgers, then be sure to add Mango y Chile on to your list of things to do in Bacalar!
+If you’re a lover of vegan food and burgers, then be sure to add Mango y Chile to your list of restaurants to try.

 Located right next to Fort San Felipe and the Zocalo, Mango y Chile is open for lunch and dinner, 7 days a week from 1:00 pm to 9:00 pm.

 Due to its popularity for having some of the best food in town, you may have to wait in line for a table.